Sunrise Montessori Academy Anti-Bullying Policy

 Sunrise Montessori Academy does not tolerate any instance of bullying on the premises of the school as well as any off-campus school-sponsored activities.
 Consequences of any instance of bullying from students, parents, or teachers and staff will be met with a “three-strike” consequence system:

-1. Verbal warning and communication with respective parent and mediation of involved parties
+1. Verbal warning and communication with respective parent and mediation of involved parties within 24 hours of administration being notified.

-2. Written warning to be kept on file and mediation of involved parties
+2. Written warning to be kept on file and mediation of involved parties.

 3. Expulsion of student or teacher/staff member

-Any reports and investigations of bullying will include
+Any reports and investigations of bullying will include:

 1) The frequency of victimization.